comprna/riser/README.md

    simulation = "/full/path/to/bulk.fast5"
    ```

-4. In the **[analysis_configuration.read_detection]** section, set the value of `break_reads_after_seconds` to 4.0

-5. Save the toml file under a new name, e.g. *sequencing_MIN106_RNA_mod.toml*.  **Important: If you do not follow this step, remember to revert the changes made in steps 3 and 4 after you have finished using RISER to allow regular sequencing runs again!**
+4. Save the toml file under a new name, e.g. *sequencing_MIN106_RNA_mod.toml*.  **Important: If you do not follow this step, remember to revert the changes made in steps 3 and 4 after you have finished using RISER to allow regular sequencing runs again!**

-6. To apply the above changes and enable playback you will need to select "Reload Scripts" found on the Start Sequencing page (top right-hand corner menu).
+5. To apply the above changes and enable playback you will need to select "Reload Scripts" found on the Start Sequencing page (top right-hand corner menu).

-7. Insert a configuration test flowcell into the sequencing device.
+6. Insert a configuration test flowcell into the sequencing device.

-8. Start a sequencing run as usual, using flowcell FLO-MIN106.
+7. Start a sequencing run as usual, using flowcell FLO-MIN106.
 If you have followed Step 5, then after selecting a kit you will be presented with a choice "Select the script you would like to run."
 Make sure you select your **_mod** file to enable playback.

-9. Once the run starts, a MUX scan will take about 5 minutes.
+8. Once the run starts, a MUX scan will take about 5 minutes.
 Once this is complete, observe the read length histogram.

 ## Test reject command